Applications of Neutron Radiography

 - The MNRC hold a Defence Contract Management Agency (DCMA) approved site plan for possessing ammunition and explosives (A&E) that is based on the requirements of DoD 4145.26M.
 MNRC routinely performs non-destructive testing on A&E. Our site plan allows for the possession of hazard division 1.3 and 1.4 materials.
 It is possible to possess hazard division 1.2 and 1.1 material but a long lead time is required.
 Please note MNRC is a non-destructive testing facility and that we are not authorized to manufacture, live- fire test, or dispose of A&E.

-Neutron tomography (or neutron computed tomography, NCT) similar to medical CT and MRI scanning, creates a three-dimensional image by reconstructing a series of radiographs to visualize the inner structure of industrial, biological, geological, engineering and other samples of interest.
-NCT creates a three dimensional image of a sample by reconstructing a series of radiographs as the sample is rotated through 180 Computed tomography allows the visualization of the inner structure of the sample, with their ability to penetrate metal casings or other sample environments, neutrons can for example, expose an O-ring used in sealing joints revealing flaws in the inner material caused by their fabrication process.
+Neutron tomography (or neutron computed tomography, NCT) similar to medical CT and MRI scanning, creates a three-dimensional image by reconstructing a series of radiographs to visualize the inner structure of industrial, biological, geological, engineering, and other samples of interest.
+NCT creates a three dimensional image of a sample by reconstructing a series of radiographs as the sample is rotated through 180 Computed tomography, allowing the visualization of the inner structure of the sample.
+With the ability to penetrate metal casings or other sample environments, neutrons can, for example, expose an O-ring used in sealing joints, revealing flaws in the inner material caused by the fabrication process.